Harnessing Frozen Unimodal Encoders for Flexible Multimodal Alignment: Results

 \subsection{0-shot Localization}

 One key advantage of leveraging frozen unimodal vision and text encoders is the enhancement provided by unimodal features.
 Specifically, the DINOv2 vision encoder's robust localization capabilities enhance the joint embedding space of the DINOv2-ARL model when trained solely with projectors.
 We assess this through zero-shot segmentation performance, similar to the \cite{bicaimproving, Mukhoti_2023_CVPR}, as shown in Table \ref{tab:localization}.
-Our approach involves computing cosine similarities between each patch and all the ground truth classes and subsequently upscaling to the target size.
+Our approach involves computing cosine similarities between each patch and all the ground truth classes and subsequently upscaling similarity maps to the target size.
 Each patch is then classified into a corresponding class.
-Consistent with previous studies, the intersection over union (IoU) is computed solely for the foreground classes.
-In the zero-shot segmentation process of CLIP models, we employ a technique similar to \cite{zhou2022extract} to alleviate the opposite visualization problem in CLIP models \cite{li2023clip}.
-The patch embeddings from the penultimate layer are passed through the value layer and output MLP of the final self-attention block, followed by projection into the joint embedding space using the vision projector.
-Meanwhile, our DINOv2-ARL model considers patch embeddings projected into the joint embedding space by the patch projector and augments them with the projected CLS token in a residual manner.
+Consistent with previous studies, the intersection over union (IoU) is computed solely for the foreground classes.(Refer to Sec. \ref{sec:seg-eval-details} for implementation details)

 Our DINOv2-ARL model demonstrates superior performance compared to jointly trained dual encoder models like OpenAI's CLIP, achieving over 8\% improvement on Pascal VOC and over 10\% on Pascal Context.
 Notably, models utilizing a fine-grained alignment loss like SPARC \cite{bicaimproving} show improvements over CLIP.
 However, our DINOv2-ARL model outperforms SPARC by 4\% on VOC and 3\% on Context datasets.
 This underscores that the strong localization abilities of DINOv2 patch embeddings are retained even without training with a fine-grained alignment loss.
-We hypothesize that the localization performance could benefit from the quality of patch embeddings and a more precise localization alignment.
-Exploring fine-grained losses like SPARC with projector-only CLIP models presents an exciting direction for enhancing localization capabilities in VLMs.
+We hypothesize that the localization performance could also benefit from a more precise localization alignment.
+Exploring fine-grained losses like SPARC with projector-only models presents an exciting direction for enhancing localization capabilities in VLMs.
+Additionally, the lower data demands of projector training may allow for the effective use of high-quality, smaller-scale grounding datasets to achieve precise alignment between word tokens and image patches in a supervised manner.